dnv-opensource/maritime-schema/README.md

 # maritime-schema
-Python package containing data classes and corresponding JSON schemata for common types used in generating traffic scenarios and testing of autonomy
+Python package containing data classes and corresponding JSON schemata for common types used in generating traffic scenarios and testing of autonomous navigation systems.

-maritime-schema supports
+The data classes in the package are implemented as data models using the [pydantic](https://docs.pydantic.dev/) framework. <br>
-* ..
+All data classes reside in subpackage `maritime_schema.types` and can be imported from there.

 ## Installation